 Do this for your personal life too.
 This list will be short too, like one to four people.
 Fold it up in your wallet too.

 Now when life happens and you are getting an opinion from someone about something that annoys you, makes you upset or mad I want you to check your list (either personal or business, depending on the situation).

 If you don’t see their name on your list, guess what?
 Their opinion doesn’t matter to you.

-It's a visual reminder to continue on your own path and to not let the people's opinions who didn't make your list affect your ability to move forward and succeed.a year ago
+It's a visual reminder to continue on your own path and to not let the people's opinions who didn't make your list affect your ability to move forward and succeed.2 years ago

 “Ohhh Deborah, I had to write this down, with gratitude, love, and an opened heart.
 Yes, I felt and feel a shift in my awareness and responses, almost immediately after our session” -Sue S.